kethan1/kethan1/README.md

 Hi, I'm a programmer, who mainly codes in Python!
 I love coding, experimenting, and tinkering!

 I currently know Python, HTML, CSS, Javascript (and NodeJS), C++, Dart, Flutter, C#, and Unity.
-I plan on learning Rust and Java.
+I am learning Java and I plan on learning Rust.

-I am currently developing Blogger101: https://github.com/kethan1/Blogger101-website, https://github.com/kethan1/Blogger101-MobileApp

 <!--
 **kethan1/kethan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.